Supply Chain Management and Logistics MScStudy level: Postgraduate

 Procurement Management - 15 credits

-Aims to develop an in-depth knowledge of procurement management and a critical understanding of how effective purchasing may be applied Project management.
+Aims to develop an in-depth knowledge of procurement management and a critical understanding of how effective purchasing may be applied with international supply chains.

 Contracting Management -15 credits